Regularized Bayesian best response learning in finite games: Introduction

 The paper is organized as follows.
 Section \ref{SectionPreliminaries} contains the preliminaries of the model.
 In Section \ref{SectionPerturbedBestResponse}, we first introduce the notion of a regularizer, followed by the definition of regularized Bayesian best response function, and the associated {RBBR} learning dynamic.
-We then establish the existence of rest points of the {RBBR} learning dynamic, in particular, the existence of regularized Bayesian equilibrium in the same section.
+We then establish the existence of rest points of the {RBBR} learning dynamic, in particular, the existence of regularized Bayesian equilibrium followed by approximation result concerning regularized Bayesian equilibria.
 In Section \ref{SectionFundamentalProp}, we establish some fundamental properties of the {RBBR} learning dynamic subject to some conditions on the type space.
-We apply our results to Bayesian potential games and Bayesian semidefinite games in Section \ref{SectionBayesianPotential} and Section \ref{SectionBayesianNegative}, respectively.
+We apply the theory from the aforementioned sections to prove convergence results pertaining to Bayesian potential games and Bayesian negative semidefinite games in Section \ref{SectionBayesianPotential} and Section \ref{SectionBayesianNegative}, respectively.